International Institute for Nanotechnology

 Research should be open to more students.

-Many students arrive at Northwestern interested in science but unsure how to find a lab, talk to a researcher, or take the first step into undergraduate research.
-NU Nano Scientist is designed to make that path clearer, more supported, and more accessible.
+Many students arrive at Northwestern interested in science but unsure how to find a lab, contact a researcher, or get started.
+NU Nano Scientist gives first-year students a guided way to take that first step.

 How the program works